 Elementary Camp (ages 8-12) week of July 11

 Middle School Adventure Camp week of July 18

-Information about our new Online Registration System
+Information about the Online Registration System

-This year, we began partnering with CampDoc to better serve our camp families.
+PRAC partners with CampDoc to better serve our camp families.
 CampDoc.com offers online registration and an electronic health record for camps.
 You can register your camper and complete their health information all in one place.

 The security and privacy of your camper's health information is important to us.
 The CampDoc.com site is secure, encrypted, and password protected.
 Only Pascagoula River Audubon Center staff will have access to camper health information.

 Once you sign up for a CampDoc.com account, you will be able to register your camper and make payments online.
 Afterwards, you will receive more information on how to complete your camper’s health profile.

 CampDoc.com sends out periodic reminder emails for outstanding balances and incomplete health information.
 These notifications come directly from campdoc.com, so please add this to your safe sender list to avoid accidental delivery to junk and spam folders.
 We don’t want you to miss important notices about camp!

 As you will see when you register, Camp Doc offers the opportunity to purchase insurance.
 This is 100% separate from Pascagoula River Audubon Center, and PRAC receives no benefit.
 This insurance is primarily for emergency cancellations and injury which require proof.
 PRAC cannot assist in any claims made.